CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Dataset_Instruction_Page.md

 **Important notes:**

-- The CONP datasets currently requires git-annex version>=8.20200309, and we recommend DataLad version>=0.12.5
+- The CONP datasets currently require git-annex version>=8.20200309, and we recommend DataLad version>=0.12.5
 - We also recommend setting your `git` configuration to store your username and email:

 	```